bobbyache/dating-app/README.md

 # Entity Framework Many-to-Many Relationships

+Although later versions of Entity Framework Core allows the developer to create many-to-many relationships without creating a "join" or "bridge" entity, the results are not always desireable.
+For instance, the table name and foreign key names can often look quite confusing.

+It is better to spend a bit of time creating the "join" entity in order for the developer to maintain control over naming conventions and this is the approach taken on this project.

+For examples of how this is done, look at "Likes" and "Messages".

+## Likes

 When an `AppUser` can like many `AppUser`s and can be liked by many `AppUser`s we have a many to many relationship.

-Self referencing many-to-many's are not working fantastically.
+As stated above, self referencing many-to-many's are possible but do not allow the programmer to retain control of things like table names and foreign keys and such.
 So the workaround is to explicitly create a join table (`UserLike`):

 | SourceUserId | LikedUserId |
 | --- | --- |